Méthode de Recherche en Psychologie: A thorough look

 IX.
 Interpreting Results and Drawing Conclusions

 Once data is analyzed, researchers must interpret the findings and draw conclusions.
-This involves considering the limitations of the study, the potential for biases, and the generalizability of the results.
+That's why this involves considering the limitations of the study, the potential for biases, and the generalizability of the results.
 It's crucial to avoid overgeneralizing findings and to acknowledge the limitations of the research.
 The interpretation should be supported by the data and clearly presented in the research report.

 X. Disseminating Research Findings: Sharing Knowledge